 As these initiatives were advancing, Chancellor Katehi’s leadership team closed in on another crucial goal for the university, this one a full year ahead of schedule: raising $1.13 billion for student scholarships, programs, facilities and other academic support from 110,000 individual donors.
 The success of the university’s first-ever comprehensive Campaign for UC Davis has been vital to the campus’ continuing progress in the face of declining state investments in higher education.

-In addition to her role as Chancellor, Linda Katehi also holds UC Davis faculty appointments in electrical and computer engineering and in women and gender studies.
+In addition to her role as Chancellor, Linda Katehi also holds UC Davis faculty appointments in Electrical and Computer Engineering and in Gender, Sexuality, and Women's Studies.
 A member of the National Academy of Engineering, she chaired until 2010 the President’s Committee for the National Medal of Science and the Secretary of Commerce’s committee for the National Medal of Technology and Innovation.
 She is a fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences, and is a member of many other national boards, and committees and local nonprofits.
 In 2015, she was awarded the National Academy of Engineering Simon Ramo Founders Award.
 Katehi was the first woman to be honored with this award.

 The University of California, Davis is one of 10 campuses and one of a select group of 62 North American universities admitted to membership in the prestigious Association of American Universities.